-Have you ever noticed, if you fully commit to a dream the money usually follows?
+Have you ever noticed, if you fully commit to a dream, the money usually follows?
 We have seen countless students realize this truism.
-The cost of a sport pilot certificate usually ranges from $5,000 to $7,000; and a private pilot certificate usually ranges from $10,000 to $12,000. (see our rates page for more details) Rarely have we seen students begin their training with the ability to finance all of their training at once.
+The cost of a sport pilot certificate usually ranges from $9,000 to $11,000+ and a private pilot certificate usually ranges from $18,000 to $22,000+ (explore our ratings page for more details).
+Rarely have we seen students begin their training with the ability to finance all of their training at once.
 At Santa Monica Flyers, training is “pay-as-you-go” even if you only pay for one lesson at a time.
 Our students fly when they have both time and resources to fly and are never pressured to do otherwise.
 Our students move forward with their training only when they are able.

 Absolutely!
 We understand that people who want to get their pilot’s license are some of the most successful and busy people around.
 Fitting flight training into an already busy schedule can be difficult.
 This is why our students schedule their training to fit their own calendar.
 They schedule their lessons during the times that best work for them.
 Ever hear the phrase, “If want something done, give it to a busy person!”?
 We find that the students who most want their license always figure out how to work it into their schedule.

 Santa Monica Flyers has a wide variety of Flight Instructors on staff.
 We encourage all students to fly with a few of our instructors to see how well they mesh with them.
 Please check out our Instructors page to learn more about them.
 We do ask our students to eventually settle on one flight instructor and to stick with them through the end of their training.
-You may also feel free to stop in and talk to any of the instructors that are free, to get to know them.
+You may also feel free to stop in and talk to any of the instructors that are free to get to know them.
 We encourage walk-ins and find it’s best to come on a day with good weather.

 Santa Monica Flyers has the widest variety of airplanes, instructors and ratings available in the Los Angeles Basin.
-We are highly focused on making our students feel welcome, safe and that they are a part of an institution that will help them achieve their aviation goals as efficiently as possible.
-We also maintain some of the most modern, fuel efficient, aerodynamically-stable aircraft around and we maintain the highest possible standards for safety and the ongoing maintenance of our aircraft even sending aircraft in routinely two times as frequently as the FAA requires.
+We are highly focused on making our students feel welcome, safe, and part of an institution that will help them achieve their aviation goals as efficiently as possible.
+We also maintain some of the most modern, fuel efficient, aerodynamically-stable aircraft around, and we maintain the highest possible standards for safety through ongoing maintenance of our aircraft even sending aircraft in routinely two times as frequently as the FAA requires.
 Potential students should stop by our school and see for themselves.
 We believe our aircraft and team members speak for themselves.

-Sport Pilot, Private Pilot, Instrument Pilot, Certified Flight Instructor, Certified Flight Instrument Instructor, Airline Transport Pilot; Also: Re-currency, Flight reviews, Instrument proficiency checks, Complex, High-Performance, and Tailwheel endorsements.
+Sport Pilot, Private Pilot, Instrument Pilot, Commercial Pilot, Certified Flight Instructor, and Certified Flight Instructor Instrument; Also: Re-currency, Flight reviews, Instrument proficiency checks, Complex, High-Performance, and Tailwheel endorsements.
 Cirrus Transition Courses are also available through our Cirrus Training Center.

 Your safety and the maintenance of our fleet is our highest priority.
 Our aircraft are regularly maintained every 50 hours of operation.
 FAA mandated 100-hour, annual inspections, as well as non-mandated 50-hour inspections are performed at or before they are due.
 Our aircraft are maintained by some of the most experienced establishments on the field: Bill’s Air Center & Kim Davidson Aviation.
 Maintenance issues are dealt with expediently to ensure aircraft availability.